tropicsquare/orshin-demo/README.md

 Several software examples are available for the demonstrator platform, and several software components need to be orchestrated to bring-up the platform.

-To enable the BlueBrothers protocol serving for secure communication, follow [BlueBrothers protocols over L2CAP for Bluetooth Classic (BR/EDR)](BB_BRINGUP.md) instructions.
+To enable the BB-protocol serving for secure communication, follow [BB-protocols over L2CAP for Bluetooth Classic (BR/EDR)](BB_BRINGUP.md) instructions.
 To enable TROPIC01 secure element, providing cryptografic functions in certain demo configurations, follow [TROPIC01 Secure Element Enablement](TROPIC01_BRINGUP.md) instructions.

 Following examples are available for the ORSHIN demo: